qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 To get the shortest path tree use the methods :meth:`shortestTree
 <qgis.analysis.QgsGraphAnalyzer.shortestTree>` and :meth:`dijkstra
-<qgis.analysis.QgsGraphAnalyzer.dijkstra>` of :class:`QgsGraphAnalyzer
+<qgis.analysis.QgsGraphAnalyzer.dijkstra>` of the :class:`QgsGraphAnalyzer
 <qgis.analysis.QgsGraphAnalyzer>` class.
-It is recommended to use method
+It is recommended to use the
-:meth:`dijkstra <qgis.analysis.QgsGraphAnalyzer.dijkstra>` because it works
+:meth:`dijkstra <qgis.analysis.QgsGraphAnalyzer.dijkstra>` method because it works
 faster and uses memory more efficiently.

 The :meth:`shortestTree <qgis.analysis.QgsGraphAnalyzer.shortestTree>` method